Yuriy Meshkov

-Eleven days after his first return to Crimea since 1995, Meshkov was deported from Ukraine on July 13, 2011, with the restriction of entry for 5 years.
+However, eleven days after his return to Crimea in 2011, which was his first visit since 1995, Meshkov was deported from Ukraine on 13 July 2011, with a five-year restriction on his entry.

 Biography

-Yuri Meshkov was born on October 25, 1945, in Synelnykove in the Dnipropetrovsk Oblast of the Ukrainian Soviet Socialist Republic (now Ukraine) to a Ukrainian-born mother and a native Kuban Cossack Russian father.
-He grew up in Simferopol where he finished high school.
-When he was about eight years old the region of Crimea was officially transferred from the Russian SFSR to the Ukrainian SSR.
-For his military obligation he served in the Border Guard.
-In 1967 (in some sources 1977) he graduated from the Law School of Moscow State University.
-Until 1982 he worked as a detective and then as the head detective in the office of the District's Attorney.
-From 1982 to 1985 he spent time on the science-researching yacht Skif.
-After 1985 and until 1990 worked privately as a judicial consultant.
-At that time he also was one of the leaders of the Crimea department of the All-Union historical-enlighting society "Memorial", and the president of the Crimean Federation of kickboxing.
+Yuri Meshkov was born on 25 October 1945 in Synelnykove, Dnipropetrovsk Oblast, Ukrainian Soviet Socialist Republic (now Ukraine).
+His mother was Ukrainian-born, and his father was a native Kuban Cossack Russian.
+He grew up in Simferopol, where he completed his high school education.
+When he was about eight years old, Crimea was officially transferred from the Russian SFSR to the Ukrainian SSR.

+According to an opinion column in the New York Times Meshkov served in the Border Guard division of the KGB.
+In 1967 (or 1977, as some sources indicate), he graduated from the Law School of Moscow State University.
+From 1982 to 1985, he worked as a detective and later became the head detective in the District Attorney's office.
+Between 1985 and 1990, he spent time on the science-research yacht Skif.
+During this period, he also worked as a private judicial consultant.
+Meshkov was actively involved in various leadership roles, such as being one of the leaders of the Crimea department of the All-Union historical-enlightening society "Memorial" and serving as the president of the Crimean Federation of kickboxing.

-In 1990, Meshkov was elected as a deputy to the Supreme Council of Crimea (the Republic of Crimea's parliament).
-There he became the co-founder of the RDK Party (Republican movement of Crimea).
-In 1994 he stood at the helm of the electoral bloc "Russia" for the republican presidential elections where he easily defeated in the second round of elections Mykola Bahrov who ran as the independent.
-Mykola Bahrov at that time was the head of the Supreme Council of Crimea.
-During the second round of the 1994 Crimean presidential elections, Meshkov won with 72.9 percent and elected as the republic's only president.
+In 1990, Meshkov was elected as a deputy to the Supreme Council of Crimea, the parliament of the Republic of Crimea.
+He played a role in co-founding the RDK Party (Republican movement of Crimea).
+In 1994, Meshkov led the electoral bloc "Russia" during the republican presidential elections.
+In the second round of elections, he comfortably defeated Mykola Bahrov, who ran as an independent candidate.
+At the time, Bahrov served as the head of the Supreme Council of Crimea.

+During the second round of the 1994 Crimean presidential elections, Meshkov secured a victory with 72.9 percent of the votes and became the sole president of the republic.